nkarl/nkarl.github.io/src/content/blog/2024-05-18-oop-a-review.md

 In fact, in my opinion it is more accurate to categorize the landscape of programming as a gradient around two poles: _functional programming_ and _masonic programming_.

-The first aims for maximal correctness in mapping between theory and implementation, while the second aims for maximal implementation velocity due having to deal very closely with bare metals.
-The first aim is required at some point when we need to scale applications.
-The second approach demands some freedom from mathematical constraints because we live day-to-day in a Newtonian world not a quantum-field world.
+The first aims for maximal correctness in mapping between theory and implementation, while the second aims for maximal implementation velocity due to having to deal very closely with bare metals.
+The first aim is required at some point when the need for scaling emerges.
+The second approach demands some freedom from certain constraints because we live day-to-day in a Newtonian world not a quantum-field world.
 And also because,

-<blockquote class="twitter-tweet" data-conversation="none" data-dnt="true"><p lang="en" dir="ltr">And it&#39;s not just about &quot;laziness&quot; either.
+<blockquote class="twitter-tweet" data-conversation="none" data-dnt="true" style='color:green;font-size:1em;padding:0 0.75em;margin-left:2em'><p lang="en" dir="ltr">And it&#39;s not just about &quot;laziness&quot; either.
 There is a spirit that WANTS to be poor and wandering.
 This is very hard to understand for some people for whatever reason.
 The spirit of poverty is important to the survival of civilization.
-It has some important roles to play.</p>&mdash; Matthieu Pageau (@PageauMatthieu) <a href="https://twitter.com/PageauMatthieu/status/1780956346961047568?ref_src=twsrc%5Etfw">April 18, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+It has some important roles to play.</p>&mdash; Matthieu Pageau (@PageauMatthieu) <a href="https://twitter.com/PageauMatthieu/status/1780956346961047568?ref_src=twsrc%5Etfw">April 18, 2024</a></blockquote>

 The kind of programmers who opt for speed and performance do not want to be constrained.
 And they should not be.